Services and Pricing

 Disbursements not included in this fee

-- Bankruptcy–only Land Charges Department searches at £4.00 per Beneficiary.
+- Bankruptcy–only Land Charges Department searches at £2.00 per UK beneficiary plus VAT (overseas beneficiaries – costs vary).

-- Post in the London Gazette and local newspaper at £220.00, which protects against unexpected claims from unknown creditors.
+- Notices in the London Gazette and local newspaper at approximately £220.00, which protects against unexpected claims from unknown creditors.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.